Skip to content

 Trend Chart

 1. Time Frame Selector - The trend chart defaults to display a time frame of collected data.
-Clicking on the time frame selector opens a dialog that allows you to select from a pre-defined list of time periods or set a start and end date and time of data data to display.
+Clicking on the time frame selector opens a menu that allows you to select from a pre-defined list of time periods or set a start and end date and time of data data to display.

 3. Display Full Screen - Displays the chart full screen.
 Click this icon a 2nd time to return to normal view.

-5. Tool Tip - Rolling your mouse over the data points will display a tool tip showing the time and values of the data.
+4. Tool Tip - Rolling your mouse over the data points will display a tool tip showing the time and values of the data.

 1. Time Frame Selector - The trend chart defaults to display a time frame of collected data.
-Clicking on the time frame selector opens a dialog that allows you to select from a pre-defined list of time periods or set a start and end date and time of data data to display.
+Clicking on the time frame selector opens a menu that allows you to select from a pre-defined list of time periods or set a start and end date and time of data data to display.

 The alarm view on the device dashboard functions the same as the alarm view on the Home Screen.